ZijieH/modulus/examples/cfd/ahmed_body_mgn/README_Multi_Level_GNN.md

 ### Transition and Message passing across levels.
 This part is wrapped into `models.py`.
 This is a similar class as MeshGraphNet, with the only difference in that there is a `BS_process`.
 It iteratively (with for loop) computes the output node features for each level, and do downsampling, upsampling.
 The basic operations for level transitions are defined in `ops.py`

+## Current Results
+- The original MeshGraphNets: test error is 21.48797219246626%.
+(19 sec per epoch)
+- BSMS-layer=4: test error is ls 16.936930902302265%.
+(82 sec per epoch)
+- BSMS-layer=6: test error is ls 12.11720959842205%.
+(95 sec per epoch)
 ## Some problems to be fixed

 - The current implementation only works for `batch_size = 1`.
 - The orginal meshgraphnet generats denormalized testing error for 21.48797219246626 with 500 epochs.
 It has a mismatch with the one reported on the current github inference folder.
+- When the number of level increases to 8, there seems to be some error.
+There may need some check towards the multi-level meshes generation process, to see if at some point, the deepest level contains no node, etc.

 ## Getting Started